pqy000/FuturesNet/README.md

 @article{FuturesNet2024,
-  title={FuturesNet: Capturing Patterns of Price Fluctuations in Domestic Futures Trading}, author={Qingyi Pan, Suyu Sun, Pei Yang, Jingyi Zhang*}, journal={Submitted to MDPI}, year={2024},
+  title={FuturesNet: Capturing Patterns of Price Fluctuations in Domestic Futures Trading}, author={Qingyi Pan, Suyu Sun, Pei Yang, Jingyi Zhang*}, journal={Submitted}, year={2024},
 }
 ```

 ## 💬 Contact

-For any questions or issues, feel free to reach out via email at **author@example.com** or open an issue in the repository.
+For any questions or issues, feel free to reach out via email at **panqingyi19@gmail.com** or open an issue in the repository.

 Thank you for using **FuturesNet**! 🚀